maxmolton/hugo/content/post/Scoring/guide.md

 The Price scoring system may change as they all score the same as the ranges are too big!

 Size /5
-- width of hand = 2 points
+- Width of hand = 2 points
 - Length of hand = 2 points

 Crumb /5
-- visual
+- Visual
 - Distribution of crumb (almonds, icing sugar, etc.)
 - Burnt or crisp

 Pastry /5
-- laminations
+- Laminations
 - Crisp
 - Flavour
 - Texture

 Filling /5
-- amount
+- Amount
 - Texture
 - Flavour
 - Moisture

 Price /5
-- how much it costs with a cappuccino
+- How much it costs with a cappuccino
     - £6 > 5/5
     - £7 > 4/5
     - £8 > 3/5